-6.5 Fees for retired stipendiary clergy (and see 6.6 & 6.7)
+6.5 Fees for retired clergy (and see 6.6 & 6.7)

-In addition to beneficed and licensed clergy, only clergy with PTO in the Diocese may take a service (as well as Readers who have received the appropriate training and amendment to their licence.
+In addition to beneficed and licensed clergy, only clergy with PTO in the Diocese may take a service (Readers who have received the appropriate training and amendment to their licence may take funerals.
 See above for Readers and expenses and fees), including at crematoria.
-Each DBF decides whether any part of the DBF component of the fee should be paid to retired stipendiary clergy with a PTO who conduct marriages and funerals during a vacancy or in the absence of the parish priest.
+Each DBF decides whether any part of the DBF component of the fee should be paid to retired clergy with a PTO who conduct marriages and funerals during a vacancy or in the absence of the parish priest.
 The Southwark DBF has determined that two-thirds of the DBF component may be paid to retired stipendiary clergy with a current PTO.
+From 1 June 2024, this provision is extended to retired self-supporting ministers (SSMs) with a PTO in the Diocese of Southwark who take funerals.
+Please note that fee income is declarable for tax.